Gradient-based-Topology optimization (TO)

-The proposed gradient-based geometric parameters optimizer (GEO-OPT), enables efficient design of both periodic and aperiodic metasurfaces.
+The proposed gradient-based-like (GBL) geometric parameters optimizer, enables efficient design of both periodic and aperiodic metasurfaces.
 In the case of 1D devices, the structures are built from nanorods whose widths and positions are to be adjusted.
 The algorithm is then performed by continuously modifying the nanorods widths and locations.

 Application to plasmonic metalenses inverse design